rachel-s123/social-intelligence-dashboard/reports/market_overviews/bulgaria.md

-# Market Overview: BMW Touring Segment – Bulgaria
+# Market Overview: BMW Adventure – Bulgaria

 ## Understanding the Data

 ### Dashboard Scope
-This dashboard provides comprehensive insights into the entire touring motorcycle segment, not just BMW brands.
+This dashboard provides comprehensive insights into the entire Adventure motorcycle segment, not just BMW brands.
 All attribute scores and sentiment analysis are derived from conversations and data across the entire segment, offering a holistic view of market dynamics and consumer preferences.

 ### Strategic Applications
 The insights provided in this dashboard can be leveraged to support key business decisions including: targeting specific consumer segments, developing effective messaging strategies, refining market positioning, and making informed strategic decisions about product development and market entry.